In the News

 March 16, 2023 | Climate Change, Oceans

 July 26, 2021

 David’s research centers on marine coupled human-natural systems, focusing predominantly on marine management and tropical coral reef systems.
 Overall, his research aims to provide evidence-based insights into how marine management and conservation can lead to equitable and sustainable outcomes.
 This work is by nature both interdisciplinary and collaborative, drawing on key theories and analytical approaches from disciplines such as economics, community ecology, and political science, and working alongside researchers and practitioners to co-develop salient research questions, approaches and dissemination pathways.
-His recent work includes global and regional assessments of the social and ecological impacts of marine conservation, valuation of economic dependence on coral reefs, and developing cost-effective approaches for monitoring socioecological systems in capacity-limited regions.
+His recent work includes global and regional assessments of the social and ecological impacts of marine conservation, justice and equity considerations in marine governance, and developing cost-effective approaches for monitoring socioecological systems in capacity-limited regions.

 David holds an MSc and PhD from the Centre of Resource Management and Environmental Studies, University of the West Indies, Barbados.
 His post-graduate career included two years as a Luc Hoffmann Fellow at the National Socio-Environmental Synthesis Center (SESYNC; 2014-2016) and a David H. Smith Conservation fellowship (2016-2018) based at George Mason University and Conservation International.